eclipse-vertx/vert.x/new/core_manual_ruby.md

 ### Setting Status Code and Message

-To set the HTTP status code for the response use the `statusCode` property, e.g.

-    var server = new vertx.HttpServer();

-    server.requestHandler(function(request) {

-        request.response.statusCode = 404;

-    }).listen(8080, 'localhost');

-You can also use the `statusMessage` property to set the status message.
+To set the HTTP status code for the response use the `status_code` property.
+You can also use the `status_message` property to set the status message.
 If you do not set the status message a default message will be used.

+    server = Vertx::HttpServer.new

+    server.request_handler do |request|

+      request.response.status_code = 404
+      request.response.status_message = "Too many gerbils"
+      request.response.end

+    end.listen(8080, 'localhost')

+The default value for `status_code` is `200`.

 #### Writing HTTP responses

-To write data to an HTTP response, you invoke the `write` function.
-This function can be invoked multiple times before the response is ended.
-It can be invoked in a few ways:
+To write data to an HTTP response, you invoke the `write_buffer` or `write_str` methods.
+These methods can be invoked multiple times before the response is ended.

 With a single buffer:

-    var myBuffer = ...
+    myBuffer = ...
-    request.response.write(myBuffer);
+    request.response.write_buffer(myBuffer)

 A string.
 In this case the string will encoded using UTF-8 and the result written to the wire.

-    request.response.write('hello');
+    request.response.write_str('hello')

 A string and an encoding.
 In this case the string will encoded using the specified encoding and the result written to the wire.

-    request.response.write('hello', 'UTF-16');
+    request.response.write_str('hello', 'UTF-16')

-The `write` function is asynchronous and always returns immediately after the write has been queued.
+The write methods are asynchronous and always returns immediately after the write has been queued.

 The actual write might complete some time later.
-If you want to be informed when the actual write has completed you can pass in a function as a final argument.
-This function will then be invoked when the write has completed:
+If you want to be informed when the actual write has completed you can specify a block when calling the method.
+The block will then be invoked when the write has completed:

-    request.response.write('hello', function() {
-        log.info('It has actually been written');
+    request.response.write_str('hello') { puts 'It has actually been written' }
-    });

 If you are just writing a single string or Buffer to the HTTP response you can write it and end the response in a single call to the `end` function.

-The first call to `write` results in the response header being being written to the response.
+The first call to write results in the response header being being written to the response.

 Consequently, if you are not using HTTP chunking then you must set the `Content-Length` header before writing to the response, since it will be too late otherwise.
 If you are using HTTP chunking you do not have to worry.

 #### Ending HTTP responses

-Once you have finished with the HTTP response you must call the `end()` function on it.
+Once you have finished with the HTTP response you must call the `end` method on it.

-This function can be invoked in several ways:
+This method can be invoked in several ways:

 With no arguments, the response is simply ended.

-    request.response.end();
+    request.response.end

-The function can also be called with a string or Buffer in the same way `write` is called.
+The function can also be called with a string or Buffer in the same way write is called.
 In this case it's just the same as calling write with a string or Buffer followed by calling `end` with no arguments.
 For example:

-    request.response.end("That's all folks");
+    request.response.end('That's all folks')

-You can also optionally call `end` with a final boolean argument.
+You can also optionally call `end` with a boolean argument.
 If this argument is `true` then the underlying connection will be closed when the response has been written, otherwise the underlying connection will be left open.

-    // End response and close connection
+    # End response and close connection
-    request.response.end(true);
+    request.response.end(true)

 Or:

-    // Write something, end response and close connection request.response.end("That's really all folks", true);
+    # Write something, end response and close connection
+    request.response.end('That's really all folks', true)

 #### Response headers

-Individual HTTP response headers can be written using the `putHeader` method.
+Individual HTTP response headers can be written using the `put_header` function.
 For example:

-    request.response.putHeader('Content-Length', '0');
+    request.response.put_header('Content-Length', '0')

 Response headers must all be added before any parts of the response body are written.

-If you wish to add several headers in one operation, just call `putHeaders` with a hash of the headers:
+If you wish to add several headers in one operation, just call `put_headers` with a Hash of the headers:

-    request.response.putHeaders({ 'Content-Length' : '0', 'Some-Other-Header': 'abc'});
+    request.response.put_headers({ 'Content-Length' => '0', 'Some-Other-Header' => 'abc'})

 #### Chunked HTTP Responses and Trailers

 Vert.x supports [HTTP Chunked Transfer Encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 This allows the HTTP response body to be written in chunks, and is normally used when a large response body is being streamed to a client, whose size is not known in advance.

-You put the HTTP response into chunked mode as follows:
+You put the HTTP response into chunked mode by setting the `chunked` property.

-    req.response.setChunked(true);
+    req.response.chunked = true

 Default is non-chunked.
-When in chunked mode, each call to `response.write(...)` will result in a new HTTP chunk being written out.
+When in chunked mode, each call to `response.write_buffer` or `response.write_str` will result in a new HTTP chunk being written out.

 When in chunked mode you can also write HTTP response trailers to the response.
 These are actually written in the final chunk of the response.

-To write an individual trailer use the `putTrailer` method:
+To write an individual trailer use the `put_trailer` method:

-    request.response.putTrailer('Some-Trailer', 'some value');
+    request.response.put_trailer('Some-Trailer', 'some value')

-If you wish to add several trailers in one operation, just call `putTrailers` with a hash of the trailers:
+If you wish to add several trailers in one operation, just call `put_trailers` with a Hash of the trailers:

-    request.response.putTrailers({ 'Some-Trailer' : 'some value', 'Some-Other-Trailer': 'wibble'});
+    request.response.put_trailers({ 'Some-Trailer' => 'some value', 'Some-Other-Trailer' => 'wibble'})

 ### Serving files directly disk

 If you were writing a web server, one way to serve a file from disk would be to open it as an `AsyncFile` and pump it to the HTTP response.
 Or you could load it it one go using the file system API and write that to the HTTP response.

-Alternatively, vert.x provides a feature where you can stream files directly from disk to the response bypassing user-space altogether.

-This functionality is OS dependent and leverages the `sendfile` function to tell the kernel to directly serve the file.
-Using this operation can greatly reduce CPU utilisation.
+Alternatively, vert.x provides a method which allows you to send serve a file from disk to HTTP response in one operation.
+Where supported by the underlying operating system this may result in the OS directly transferring bytes from the file to the socket without being copied through userspace at all, and as such maybe highly efficient.

 To do this use the `sendfile` function on the HTTP response.
 Here's a simple HTTP web server that serves static files from the local `web` directory:

-    var server = new vertx.HttpServer();
+    server = Vertx::HttpServer.new

-    server.requestHandler(function(req) {
+    server.request_handler do |req|
-      var file = '';
+      file = ''
-      if (req.path == '/') {
+      if req.path == '/'
-        file = 'index.html';
+        file = 'index.html'
-      } else if (req.path.indexOf('..') == -1) {
+      elsif !req.path.include?('..')
-        file = req.path;
+        file = req.path
-      }
+      end
-      req.response.sendFile('web/' + file);
+      req.response.send_file('web/' + file)
-    }).listen(8080, 'localhost');
+    end.listen(8080, 'localhost')

-*Note: If you use `sendfile` while using HTTPS it won't actually use the kernel `sendfile` function, since if the kernel is copying data directly from disk to socket it doesn't give us an opportunity to apply any encryption.*
+*Note: If you use `sendfile` while using HTTPS it will copy through userspace, since if the kernel is copying data directly from disk to socket it doesn't give us an opportunity to apply any encryption.*

 **If you're going to write web servers using vert.x be careful that users cannot exploit the path to access files outside the directory from which you want to serve them.**